deliveroo/autoreloader-go/README.md

-# Autoreloader
+# autoreloader-go

+A small Go app for watching and reloading executables.

 ```
 usage: autoreloader-go command [arguments]
   -?	prints the usage
   -autorestart
     	automatically restarts the binary upon non-zero exit code
+  -poll
+    	use polling, not fsnotify, to monitor binary
 ```

 Autoreloader launches the specified command, and waits for it to exit.
 If the executable changes in that time, the process is killed and restarted.
-This is useful in a development environment to allow a service to restart everytime it's rebuilt.
+This is useful in a development environment to allow a service to restart every time it's rebuilt.